Stretching: Physiology

 Studies have shed light on the function, in stretching, of a large protein within the myofibrils of skeletal muscles named titin.
 A study performed by Magid and Law demonstrated that the origin of passive muscle tension (which occurs during stretching) is actually within the myofibrils, not extracellularly as had previously been supposed.
 Due to neurological safeguards against injury such as the Golgi tendon reflex, it is normally impossible for adults to stretch most muscle groups to their fullest length without training due to the activation of muscle antagonists as the muscle reaches the limit of its normal range of motion.

+There are currently two explanations for how stretching increases flexibility.
+The first and most accepted theory pertains to sensory perception (i.e., sensory theory), which proposes that chronic exposure to stretching results in an increased stretch tolerance.
+More specifically, it has been argued that the MTU can tolerate more passive tension after training owing to a modification of the subjective perception of discomfort, probably caused by adaptions at the level of nociceptive endings.
+The second is called ‘mechanical theory’, which assumes that stretching protocols decrease joint resistance to a stretch probably because of a change in MTU mechanical properties (e.g., decrease in tissues stiffness), geometry (e.g., the addition of sarcomeres in series and increase in fascicle length), or both.
+While there is some evidence for both of these explanations, the roles of these mechanisms are not currently well understood.

 Psychology

 Stretching has been recognized for its potential to positively influence both cognitive function and mood.
 Research indicates that engaging in stretching exercises may lead to a reduction in feelings of anxiety, depression, hostility, fatigue, and confusion, particularly among individuals with sedentary lifestyles.
 These improvements in mood have been observed to correlate with enhancements in cognitive function.
 For individuals who often spend prolonged periods engaged in sedentary activities, integrating stretching into their daily routines may prove beneficial.
 Doing so not only addresses physical tension but also promotes mental well-being.
 Regular stretching has been associated with decreased levels of anxiety and depression, alongside increased vigor, which could activate brain regions associated with improved cognitive abilities.